Menu

 Here's the honest timeline based on doing this three times:

 Fragile to Stable: 8-12 weeks.
 This is the fastest phase because the interventions are structural and immediate.
 Install the cadence, enforce the rhythm, add observability, clarify ownership.
 The team feels the difference within the first two weeks.
-Stability takes about two months to become the default rather than the exception.
+Stability takes about two months to become the default.

 Stable to Productive: 3-6 months.
-This is slower because it requires cultural and systemic change, not just process installation.
+This is slower because it requires a cultural shift, not just process installation.
 The team needs to internalize that "what happened after we shipped" matters as much as "did we ship."
 Revenue instrumentation needs to be built.
-Planning frameworks need to be retooled.
+Planning habits need to change.
 Feedback loops need to run through at least two or three cycles before the team trusts them.

 Total arc: about 6 months.
 Give or take.
-Company size, team distribution, and existing technical debt all affect the timeline.
-But I've consistently seen teams move through the full arc in two quarters when leadership commits to the sequence and doesn't skip Stable.
+Team size, distribution, and existing technical debt all affect the timeline.
+But I've consistently seen teams move through the full arc in two quarters when the founder commits to the sequence and doesn't skip Stable.

 The test